olmadsen/beta-system/README.md

 This will create a local copy of the repository (called ```r5.5```) on your machine.

-You can ```git status, git diff, git add, git commit```, etc. relative to this local repository.
+You can `git status`, `git diff`, `git add`, `git commit`, etc. relative to this local repository.

-To propagate your changes to the official github repository use ```git push.``` To get contributions from others from the github repository to your own repository use ```git pull```.
+To propagate your changes to the official github repository use `git push.` To get contributions from others from the github repository to your own repository use `git pull`.

 ## About the postwimp library
-The postwimp library is currently a separate repository on github.
+The `postwimp` library is currently a separate repository on github.
-To check it out separately you use
+To check it out separately use:

 ```
 git clone git@github.com:olmadsen/beta-postwimp.git postwimp
 ```

 You will most likely want to use it inside a beta-system clone (e.g. ```r5.5``` (as above).
-For this reason, postwimp has been added as a submodule to beta-system.
-So inside your ```r5.5``` clone, you can activate the submodule as suh:
+For this reason, `postwimp` has been added as a submodule to beta-system.
+So inside your ```r5.5``` clone, you can activate the submodule as such:

 ```
 cd postwimp